Become a Registered Counsellor

 Be a transformational agent in your own life and in the lives of others.
 If you have a deep desire to keep growing, learning and becoming your best self, if you empathize with other’s pain and want to ease that pain, if you see the potential in people and want to help them achieve that potential, then you have some of the foundational qualities of an effective counsellor.
 If you believe that integrated healing requires focusing on mind, body and spirit then our program is for you.

 Our 3 year ‘Practitioners Training Program’ (PRAC) is an experiential, relational and transpersonal Counsellor Training Program that fosters the self awareness and relationship skills required to transform lives: including your own.
-Our program can be taken for professional or personal development purposes, and is suitable for, but not limited to a counselling career.
-PRAC is geared toward the working adult, with online and local Vancouver/Lower Mainland area classes once weekly beginning mid October and ending in June.
+Our program can be taken for Personal Growth (see the REAL Program) or for professional development purposes, and is suitable for, but not limited to a counselling career.
+PRAC is geared toward the working adult: join classes online from anywhere or attend our Vancouver/Lower Mainland area campus classes once weekly beginning mid October and ending in June.
 Students may elect to take all 3 years consecutively, or not.
 Our Course Outline and Policies provides detailed information.

 The first year of PRAC is an adventure of self discovery, with your life as the curriculum.
 Self awareness is the foundation for relationship skill.
 To be a good counsellor, you must be personally familiar with the emotional territory that you will explore with your future clients.
 The first year of the program will introduce you to aspects of your real, authentic self that are essential for you to have REAL impact on those around you.